 Pregnancy and childbirth involve different aspects of medical care and treatment, so obstetric negligence can occur in many ways.
 In order to be found liable for negligence, the person must breach a duty of care that they owe to the patient, and the breach of duty must be the direct cause of the person’s injuries or losses.
 Some examples of obstetric negligence include:

-Surgical negligence related to a Caesarian section operation
+- Surgical negligence related to a Cesarean section operation

 Consequences of Obstetric Negligence